DA News FEED

 They knew that the brownies would be a hit.
 “On the front cover, it said that they are triple chocolate.
 After we made them, we tried one, and they were really good,” Talia added after she and her classmates finished their shift at the bake sale table.
 “Now, there’s only one brownie left.”

-Lower Schoolers haven’t been afraid to use their inherent cuteness to their advantage, with several students fanning out around the Learning Commons and in the quad to hawk doughnuts and bar cookies
+Lower Schoolers weren't afraid to use their inherent cuteness to their advantage, with several students fanning out around the Learning Commons and in the quad to hawk doughnuts and bar cookies.

 “I was like, I have to buy something because they’re all lined up with their cute little faces asking me to help,” ninth-grader Raguell Couch said.
 “And it’s nice to know I’m helping out.”